MIT team urges Trump to secure electric grid, financial sector from cyber threat

 The paper, titled “Keeping America Safe: Toward more secure networks for critical sectors,” collects a year of research, largely culled from purpose-built workshops.
 Tackling each aspect of vulnerable critical infrastructure sector by sector, it poses questions like “How will detection techniques be affected by the anticipated move to IPv6?”
 The answers to those questions are meant to spur action rather than further analysis, and each section comes with a concise paragraph of recommendations.
 For the not-exactly-surprising finding that critical infrastructure defense is poorly coordinated among agencies, for example, the report recommends that the president promote his cybersecurity advisor to a deputy national security role capable of coordinating with the Office of Management and Budget.
 Easy, see?

-Many of the specific policy advice urges the president to take the threat to privately-owned infrastructure seriously, to craft a comprehensive long term plan, and to enhance communication and collaboration among adjacent departments.
+Many of the specific policy advice urges the president to take the threat to privately owned infrastructure seriously, to craft a comprehensive long term plan, and to enhance communication and collaboration among adjacent departments.
 While Trump doesn’t exactly take kindly to experts, or anyone beyond his innermost circle really, Brenner and team do attempt to speak the president’s strange language, presenting the threats as a unique opportunity for him to look strong where his predecessors were weak.

 While Trump is unlikely to read 50 pages worth of policy in this lifetime, the report (embedded below) is a clear-eyed call to action that frames the issue as an urgent matter of national defense, which is certainly no exaggeration.